State Records Center

 - Records destruction based on approved record schedules

-*On an annual basis, the State Records Center discontinues record series that: (1) are based on disposition orders issued prior to 2008; and (2) have not been used for more than 24 months.
-This is because both the series and disposition order are no longer in compliance with state laws and requirements.
-Agencies that have updated their records management programs and are using record schedules issued after 2008 for series of records stored in the State Records Center are not affected.
+*On an annual basis, the State Records Center discontinues record series that: (1) were created based on disposition orders issued prior to 2008; and (2) have been inactive for more than 24 months.
+Both the record series and disposition order are no longer in compliance with the State of Vermont's records management laws and requirements.
+Agencies that have active and continuing records and information management programs and are using record schedules issued after July 2008 are not affected.